-As mentioned above, it is possible that not all jurisdictional wetlands are known in the King City URA as no detailed inventory has been carried out.
-We do know that some wetlands in the area have been ditched and drained for farming to various degrees, but do not know if these areas would still be considered jurisdictional wetlands.
-Current state and federal laws provide an up to date definition of a wetland, as well as the standard processes and methodology used to determine whether a wetland is present.
+As mentioned above, it is possible that not all jurisdictional wetlands are known in the King City URA as no detailed wetland inventory has been carried out.
+Some wetlands in the area have been ditched and drained for farming to various degrees, and some of these areas are likely to be regulated as wetlands, depending on whether they were only partially drained versus have been effectively drained and no longer have wetland hydrology.
+Current state and federal laws provide descriptions and definitions of how a disturbed area is assessed for presence of wetland conditions; standardized processes and methodologies are used to determine whether a wetland is present.

-Adoption of urban land use designations in the new planning areas may trigger application of the Goal 5 Administrative Rule, which requires local governments to conduct and adopt a local wetlands inventory, as well as adopt a list of locally significant wetlands (per rules described in ORS 197.279(3)(b)).
-Jurisdictional wetlands not yet identified or inventoried would still be regulated under state and federal law.
+Adoption of urban land use designations in the new planning areas may trigger application of the Goal 5 Administrative Rule, which requires local governments to conduct and adopt a local wetlands inventory, and to develop a list of locally significant wetlands (per rules described in ORS 197.279(3)(b)).
+A local wetland inventory will be needed for the URA.
+Jurisdictional wetlands not currently identified or inventoried will still be regulated under state and federal law.
 The city is also encouraged to develop land use codes protecting streams, water bodies, and wetland resources.
-Avoidance of impacts is typically the primary goal.
-Unavoidable impacts to these resources typically require mitigation.
+New lands brought into the Urban Growth Boundary must protect Upland and Riparian habitat, per Title 13.